earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 ![image]({{site.images}}{{page.slug}}/4.png)\

 Unlike a regular Python class that requires you to define dunder methods such as `__repr__` and `__eq__`, both data classes and namedtuples come with some built-in support for representation and object comparison.

-We can compare two data class instances for equality.
-And when we compare two instances of different data classes with the same values for each attribute, we get `False` as expected.

 Suppose we have `AnotherBookDC`, another data class with the same fields as `BookDC`.